liebke/mechanician/packages/mechanician_client/README.md

 # Is there going to be a new Star Wars movie coming out?

 python3 -m mechanician_client.mecha --ai_name "Contracts Copilot AI" --no_ssl_verify --prompt voice --output voice
+# What does FX stand for?
+# What does SSPP stand for?
+# 1. What is an out of contract (OOC) vessel charged on a volume discount agreement (VDA) contract?
+# 2. What vessels does the VDA discount apply to?
+# 3. What are the Wholesale Partner VDA re-commitment options on 36 and 60month plans?
+# 4. And what are the re-commitment options on the 1, 6 and 12month plans?
+# 5. What happens if a partner does not complete the hardware buy-in for Y1 of their VDA?
+# 6. How much does the XpressSwitch Incentive deduct from the signed TCV over 36m?
+# 7. How is a Downgrade Fee (DF) calculated?
+# 8. In the FX Hardware Incentive how many free antennas does a partner receive for a bulk order of 13 units?
+# 9. An OOC vessel on a legacy 36 month FX plan downgrades to a Pivot 36month plan.
+Which statement is true?
+#    a.
+DF applies and a new 36month contract period starts automatically.
+#    b.
+DF applies and vessel remains OOC.
+#    c.
+No DF applies and a new 36 month contract period starts automatically.
+#    d.
+No DF applies and vessel remains OOC.
+# 10. My vessel has 6 months contract remaining and moves from legacy to Pivot, to a higher ARPU plan.
+What else do I need to do to prevent a DF?

 ```